Tailored tests

 In reading, numeracy and conventions of language, branching messages (PDF 458 KB) between testlets advise students whether they may go back to previous testlets to change their answers, or not.
 Changing answers will not affect their branching but will affect their final score.

-• potential to reduce anxiety in students who find NAPLAN challenging
+• This can reduce test anxiety for those students who find testing stressful.

 top